croia/post-messenger/README.md

 ## Example Usage

-Since this library is just a wrapper, PostMessenger should work between any two windows objects that `window.postMessage` supports.
+Since this library is just a wrapper, PostMessenger should work between any two windows objects that postMessage supports.
 As an example we will assume you are trying to connect a root page window and an iframe loaded there.
 The easiest way to get started is to connect the two windows by instantiating PostMessenger in scripts on both windows.
 From the root page window:

 ```javascript
 import { PostMessenger } from '@croia/post-messenger';